 Tie them up (the more the merrier).

-You'll also love: Backyard Rainbow Ice Sculptures with Ice Cubes
+You'll Also Love: Backyard Rainbow Ice Cube Sculptures

 Cut off the balloons and reveal your rainbow orbs!

-and a rainbow caterpillar with blueberry eyes (the eyes were stuck on with snow and water "glue").
+And a rainbow caterpillar with blueberry eyes (the eyes were stuck on with the snow and water slush)!